JoeThorntonLab/RH-RE_scanning/notebooks/calculate_bin_fluorescence.md

 boundary coordinates to replicate the gates used for sorting.
-In addition to the sort gates, we included gates selecting for homogenous cell populations, single cells, and DBD plasmid retention, as shown in sorting worksheets.
+In addition to the sort gates, we included gates selecting for homogenous cell populations, single cells, and DBD plasmid retention, as shown in the gating plots.
 Sort bin populations were then exported as FCS files for analysis here.

 ## Functions